 There is a weight that lives in the spaces between what we show the world and what we carry inside.
 My carved paintings exist in those hidden places, exploring the tension between revelation and concealment through the physical act of building and excavation.

 Each piece begins with the accumulation of multiple layers of paint, applied over weeks.
-The carving process is both rhythmic and revelatory—an intuitive dialogue between artist and material that goes deeper than technique alone could reach.
+The carving process is both rhythmic and meditative, an dance with the material that goes deeper than technique alone could reach.

 Recently, my work has become increasingly self-reflecting, beginning with the title, an emotional territory that needs exploring.
-I layer paint with deliberate intent, then carve, trusting my hand to guide me to carved surfaces that become vessels for light and shadow—a space where healing could happen if you carve deep enough to find it, where viewers might discover their own crevasse to leave something behind.
+I layer paint with this title in mind, then carve, trusting my hand to guide me to carved surfaces that become vessels for light and shadow, a space where healing could happen if you carve deep enough to find it, where viewers might discover their own crevasse to leave something behind.

 My work invites viewers into slowed, mindful observation.
-As light changes throughout the day, new details emerge and recede, creating an ongoing revelation that encourages return and deeper looking.
+As light changes throughout the day, new details emerge and recede, creating an ongoing relationship that encourages return for deeper meaning.
 These pieces ask us to pause in a world that demands constant motion, and find meaning in simply paying attention.

 ARTIST STATEMENT